nrolland/google-reader-iphone-sync/README.markdown

 _as well as syncing to google-reader without downloading any new items._
 _Run `cap -T` from the base directory to see what's available._

-## Issues:
-To transfer things, it actually ssh's into your iPhone and pushes/pulls files from there to your mac (using rsync).
-This is because I found that rsync from my mac to my iPod dropped out constantly, whereas this method seems quite stable.

-This means you need to put your mac account password into config.yml.
-If (like me) you realise that this is a terrible idea, you should instead invest in setting up ssh-keys on both your iPhone and mac.

 ## Thanks: